 6) Exactly who is going to pay for injuries suffered by users of these things, or if a user hits someone else?
 If a user isn’t licensed – and a high amount of users will be “joy-riders” – then that user likely won’t have liability insurance to pay a victims’ medical bills, lost wages, or pain & suffering.

 Enough reasons?
+And these public safety issues don’t even begin to touch the quite unbelievable reality that these things can be simply be left wherever a user feels like leaving them – sidewalks, streets, parks, parking lots, neighborhoods, you name it.
+Consider this term for an accurate description of the result: “Micro-mobility vehicular littering”.
+That’s my not-so-humorous term for the people out there who have locked on to the new lexicon of “micro mobility”, as an alleged solution to traffic congestion.
 Introduced for wide-scale use in crowded urban environments, these things are disasters waiting to happen.
-Hyped by companies claiming them to be the new vanguard of “micro-mobility” – the new term employed to deal with massive congestion in places like Boston, Cambridge and Brookline, they are anything but ‘solutions’.
+Hyped by companies claiming them to be the new vanguard of dealing with traffic congestion in places like Boston, Cambridge and Brookline, these things are anything but ‘solutions’.
 They’re actually toys – something that should be confined to amusement centers.

 If you or someone you care about has been injured while using an electric scooter, feel free to contact us.
 As Boston-area scooter injury lawyers, we know how to handle Massachusetts scooter injuries, which remains understandably confusing to a lot of people around here.